apollographql/federation/docs/source/federation-spec.md

 }
 ```

-The gateway will then send a list of representations for the fetched products to the Reviews service:
+The gateway then sends a list of representations for the fetched products to the Reviews subgraph:

 ```json
 {